Arctic Environments

 TRANS-ALASKA PIPELINE

-GSI served as Project Engineer for major additions and improvements to the Fire Protection systems for the Trans-Alaska Pipeline’s Marine Terminal in Valdez Alaska.
+In 1991, GSI conducted a periodic safety review of the terminal and identified a number of areas where fire protection improvements were desired.
+GSI served as Project Engineer overseeing design, installation, and commissioning of major additions to the Fire Protection systems protecting the terminal.
 The additions, valued at over 4 million 1992 dollars, included standard sprinkler systems for several warehouses and office complexes, remote controlled foam monitors for the oil tanker berths, carbon dioxide systems for high voltage switchgear rooms, Halon systems for high value communications equipment, and advanced, early warning fire detection for computer equipment areas.

 Traveling the Pipeline